The Office of Admissions at Philadelphia College of Osteopathic Medicine is committed to reaching out to pre-college students from all backgrounds.

 Through innovative programs and events, the Office of Admissions provides exceptional opportunities for young people to learn about the medical professions, scientific inquiry, and much more.

-To learn more about how PCOM respects, encourages and promotes diversity, visit the Diversity and Compliance homepage.
+To learn more about how PCOM respects, encourages and promotes diversity, visit Diversity and Community Relations.